noy-blitz/minikube-k8s/README.md

 Service-B: http://<minikube-ip>/service-b

-Liveness Probe: Checks /health every 15 seconds to ensure Service-B is running correctly.
+Liveness Probe: Checks /health every 15 seconds to ensure the Service is running correctly.
 If this fails, Kubernetes will restart the container.

-Readiness Probe: Checks /ready every 10 seconds to ensure Service-B is ready to start serving traffic.
+Readiness Probe: Checks /ready every 10 seconds to ensure the Service is ready to start serving traffic.